SimpleMobileTools/Simple-Flashlight/README.md

 # Simple Flashlight
 <img alt="Logo" src="app/src/main/res/mipmap-xxxhdpi/launcher.png" width="80">

+I'm flashlight.
+Simple flashlight.
+With a customizable widget.

 A flashlight.
 Simple flashlight.
 Two buttons.
 Flashlight and Bright display.
-Fully opensource.
+Opensource.
 No ads.
 No unnecessary permissions.
 No spying.
 No advanced features.
 If you need them, don't install the app.
 If turned on via the app (not widget), it will prevent the phone from falling asleep.

-Contains a 1x1 widget.
+Contains a 1x1 widget with customizable color.

 <a href='https://play.google.com/store/apps/details?id=com.simplemobiletools.flashlight'><img alt='Get it on Google Play' src='https://play.google.com/intl/en_us/badges/images/generic/en_badge_web_generic.png' height=60/></a>
 <a href="https://f-droid.org/app/com.simplemobiletools.flashlight"><img src="https://f-droid.org/badge/get-it-on.png" alt="Get it on F-Droid" height="60"></a>